-- 89. Rectangular culverts and arches can be used where there are watercourses narrower than those appropriate for bridge construction but which have a requirement to provide mammal and / or fish passage and ensure sufficient hydraulic capacity during peak flow periods.
-Rectangular culverts may incorporate mammal ledges and can be buried below stream bed level to enable the formation of a natural channel bed. - 90.
+- Rectangular culverts and arches can be used where there are watercourses narrower than those incorporate mammal ledges and can be buried below stream bed level to enable the formation of a natural channel bed. - 90.
 Arches minimise disruption to stream banks and base and enable mammal passage.